CodenameCookie/koboldcpp-amd-rdna2-optimised-setup/README.md

 ## Usage

-1. Stop any existing KoboldCpp processes:
+1. Stop any existing KoboldCpp processes (only if you have run it already):
 ```powershell
 Get-Process -Name koboldcpp_rocm -ErrorAction SilentlyContinue | Stop-Process -Force
 ```